mikanikos/Fork-Accountability/README.md

 As an overview, this is the current structure of the project:

-- .github: Github Actions continuous integration config file
+- [.github](.github): contains Github Actions continuous integration config files

-- accountability: contains the main accountability algorithm algorithm.
+- [accountability](accountability): contains the main accountability algorithm algorithm

-- cmd: contains the binaries for the monitor and the validator.
+- [cmd](cmd): contains the binaries for the monitor and the validator.
 Inside each binary folder, there's a folder with sample config files.

-- common: contains abstractions used throughout the project to better handle the input of the algorithm;
+- [common](common): contains abstractions used throughout the project to better handle the input of the algorithm;

-- connection: contains the connection library used by monitor and validators to communicate.
+- [connection](connection): contains the connection library used by monitor and validators to communicate.

-- docs: contains some markdown files to describe and documents the protocol and the accountability algorithm from a slightly more theoretical perspective;
+- [docs](docs): contains some markdown files to describe and documents the protocol and the accountability algorithm from a slightly more theoretical perspective;

-- scripts: folder used to group scripts for running experiments in different scenarios;
+- [scripts](scripts): folder used to group scripts for running experiments in different scenarios;

-- utils: utilities used for parsing configuration files and for testing the several functionalities of the modules implemented;
+- [utils](utils): utilities used for parsing configuration files and for testing the several functionalities of the modules implemented;

-Each folder contains tests scripts for the package.
+Each package contains tests in `*_test.go` files.

 ## How to run experiments

 ### Prerequisites
-Go version 1.13 or higher is required.
+[Go](https://golang.org/dl/) version 1.13 or higher is required.

 To download the project, run the following command